hhsu15/DotNetApp/README.md

 Then, re-run the API server and angular app.

+## Server side API Learning Goaals

+In this one, we will learn:

+- How to store password in BD
+- Use inheritance in C#
+- Use debugger
+- Use DTO (data transfer objects)
+- Validation
+- JWT
+- Use services in C#
+- Middleware for authentication
+- Extension methods

 ## Authentication

-Let's implement some simple authentication.
 The idea is hasing the password and on top of that, use something called salting to scramble the hashed password to make it more secure.
 For the real world app, we will be using ASP.NET Core Identity which is widely used and battle hardened.

 Refer to `API.Entities.AppUser`